Refractive index and extinction coefficient of thin film materials: Characterizing thin films

 The measurable quantities, R(λ) and T(λ) depend not only on n(λ) and k(λ) of the film, but also on film thickness, t, and n(λ) and k(λ) of the substrate.
 For a silicon substrate, the n(λ) and k(λ) values are known and are taken as a given input.
 The challenge of characterizing thin films involves extracting t, n(λ) and k(λ) of the film from the measurement of R(λ) and/or T(λ).
 This can be achieved by combining the Forouhi–Bloomer dispersion equations for n(λ) and k(λ) with the Fresnel equations for the reflection and transmission of light at an interface to obtain theoretical, physically valid, expressions for reflectance and transmittance.
-In so doing, the challenge is reduced to extracting the five parameters A, B, C, Eg, and n(∞) that constitute n(λ) and k(λ), along with film thickness, t, by utilizing a nonlinear least squares regression analysis fitting procedure.
+In so doing, the challenge is reduced to extracting the five parameters A, B, C, Eg, and n(∞) that constitute n(λ) and k(λ), along with film thickness, t, by using a nonlinear least squares regression analysis fitting procedure.
 The fitting procedure entails an iterative improvement of the values of A, B, C, Eg, n(∞), t, in order to reduce the sum of the squares of the errors between the theoretical R(λ) or theoretical T(λ) and the measured spectrum of R(λ) or T(λ).

 Besides spectroscopic reflectance and transmittance, spectroscopic ellipsometry can also be used in an analogous way to characterize thin films and determine t, n(λ) and k(λ).

 Measurement examples

-The following examples show the versatility of using the Forouhi–Bloomer dispersion equations to characterize thin films utilizing a tool based on near-normal incident spectroscopic reflectance.
-Near-normal spectroscopic transmittance is also utilized when the substrate is transparent.
+The following examples show the versatility of using the Forouhi–Bloomer dispersion equations to characterize thin films using a tool based on near-normal incident spectroscopic reflectance.
+Near-normal spectroscopic transmittance is also used when the substrate is transparent.
 The n(λ) and k(λ) spectra of each film are obtained along with film thickness, over a wide range of wavelengths from deep ultraviolet to near infrared wavelengths (190–1000 nm).

-In the following examples, the notation for theoretical and measured reflectance in the spectral plots is expressed as “R-theor” and “R-meas”, respectively.
+In the following examples, the notation for theoretical and measured reflectance in the spectral plots is expressed as "R-theor" and "R-meas", respectively.

 Below are schematics depicting the thin film measurement process:

 The Forouhi–Bloomer dispersion equations in combination with Rigorous Coupled-Wave Analysis (RCWA) have also been used to obtain detailed profile information (depth, CD, sidewall angle) of trench structures.
 In order to extract structure information, polarized broadband reflectance data, Rs and Rp, must be collected over a large wavelength range from a periodic structure (grating), and then analyzed with a model that incorporates Forouhi–Bloomer dispersion equations and RCWA.
 Inputs into the model include grating pitch and n and k spectra of all materials within the structure, while outputs can include Depth, CDs at multiple locations, and even sidewall angle.
 The n and k spectra of such materials can be obtained in accordance with the methodology described in this section for thin film measurements.

 Below are schematics depicting the measurement process for trench structures.
 Examples of trench measurements then follow.